 Never underestimate the power of personalization in your email efforts.
 Experian Marketing Services found that personalized emails deliver 6x higher transaction rates.
-Additionally, Experian found that personalized subject lines result in a 26% higher open rate.
+Additionally, Experian found that personalized subject lines result in 26% higher email open rates.

 Check out this graph from Experian Marketing Services breaking down open rates by industry when personalized subject lines are used:

 Personalization options don’t end with just using your recipient’s first name.
-Have you considered creating marketing personas?
+Have you considered creating buyer personas for email marketing?
 Once you have an understanding of your buyer personas, you can segment and tailor your content based on them.

 Here are even more ways to integrate personalization in your email campaigns: